sokolroman/TIME-BLOCKING/README.md

 ## USER STORY

-AS AN student with a busy schedule
+AS A student with a busy schedule

 <p>I WANT to manage my day into blocks of time</p>
 <p>SO THAT I can manage my time effectively</p>